BioCryst Pharmaceuticals, Inc. (NASDAQ:BCRX) Receives Average Rating of “Hold” from Analysts

-Shares of BioCryst Pharmaceuticals, Inc. (NASDAQ:BCRX – Get Rating) have been assigned a consensus rating of “Hold” from the thirteen ratings firms that are covering the stock, Marketbeat.com reports.
-One investment analyst has rated the stock with a sell recommendation, five have assigned a hold recommendation and five have issued a buy recommendation on the company.
-The average 12-month target price among brokers that have updated their coverage on the stock in the last year is $21.00.
+Shares of BioCryst Pharmaceuticals, Inc. (NASDAQ:BCRX – Get Rating) have received a consensus recommendation of “Hold” from the thirteen brokerages that are covering the firm, MarketBeat.com reports.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and five have assigned a buy rating to the company.
+The average 1-year target price among brokerages that have updated their coverage on the stock in the last year is $20.50.

-BCRX has been the topic of a number of analyst reports.
-HC Wainwright reaffirmed a “buy” rating and issued a $30.00 price objective on shares of BioCryst Pharmaceuticals in a research report on Thursday, February 24th.
-Oppenheimer started coverage on shares of BioCryst Pharmaceuticals in a research note on Thursday, December 9th.
-They issued an “outperform” rating and a $16.00 target price for the company.
-Barclays lifted their target price on shares of BioCryst Pharmaceuticals from $17.00 to $22.00 in a research note on Thursday, February 24th.
-StockNews.com started coverage on shares of BioCryst Pharmaceuticals in a research note on Thursday.
-They issued a “hold” rating for the company.
-Finally, Zacks Investment Research cut shares of BioCryst Pharmaceuticals from a “hold” rating to a “sell” rating in a research note on Tuesday, March 1st.
+A number of analysts have recently weighed in on BCRX shares.
+StockNews.com started coverage on shares of BioCryst Pharmaceuticals in a report on Thursday, March 31st.
+They set a “hold” rating for the company.
+HC Wainwright reaffirmed a “buy” rating and set a $30.00 price target on shares of BioCryst Pharmaceuticals in a report on Thursday, February 24th.
+Evercore ISI lowered their price objective on shares of BioCryst Pharmaceuticals from $25.00 to $15.00 in a research report on Friday.
+Piper Sandler reiterated an “in-line” rating and set a $24.00 price objective on shares of BioCryst Pharmaceuticals in a research report on Wednesday, February 23rd.
+Finally, Zacks Investment Research cut shares of BioCryst Pharmaceuticals from a “hold” rating to a “sell” rating in a research report on Tuesday, March 1st.

-In other news, Director George B. Abercrombie sold 5,000 shares of the company’s stock in a transaction on Tuesday, February 15th.
-The shares were sold at an average price of $18.50, for a total transaction of $92,500.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Jon P. Stonehouse sold 184,000 shares of the business’s stock in a transaction dated Tuesday, January 11th.
-The shares were sold at an average price of $15.04, for a total transaction of $2,767,360.00.
+In other BioCryst Pharmaceuticals news, CEO Jon P. Stonehouse sold 184,000 shares of the company’s stock in a transaction that occurred on Tuesday, January 11th.
+The shares were sold at an average price of $15.04, for a total value of $2,767,360.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director George B. Abercrombie sold 5,000 shares of the stock in a transaction on Tuesday, February 15th.
+The stock was sold at an average price of $18.50, for a total transaction of $92,500.00.
 The disclosure for this sale can be found here.
-Insiders own 4.80% of the company’s stock.
+Over the last 90 days, insiders sold 196,600 shares of company stock valued at $2,982,980.
+Corporate insiders own 4.80% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-State Street Corp increased its stake in BioCryst Pharmaceuticals by 16.1% in the fourth quarter.
-State Street Corp now owns 8,249,029 shares of the biotechnology company’s stock valued at $114,249,000 after purchasing an additional 1,143,706 shares during the last quarter.
-Pictet Asset Management SA lifted its holdings in BioCryst Pharmaceuticals by 42,150.4% in the fourth quarter.
-Pictet Asset Management SA now owns 5,055,264 shares of the biotechnology company’s stock valued at $70,015,000 after acquiring an additional 5,043,299 shares during the period.
-Fisher Asset Management LLC lifted its holdings in BioCryst Pharmaceuticals by 36.3% in the fourth quarter.
-Fisher Asset Management LLC now owns 4,097,052 shares of the biotechnology company’s stock valued at $56,744,000 after acquiring an additional 1,091,430 shares during the period.
-Sarissa Capital Management LP increased its position in shares of BioCryst Pharmaceuticals by 2.9% in the fourth quarter.
-Sarissa Capital Management LP now owns 4,039,600 shares of the biotechnology company’s stock valued at $55,948,000 after buying an additional 112,900 shares in the last quarter.
-Finally, RP Management LLC purchased a new position in shares of BioCryst Pharmaceuticals in the fourth quarter valued at $43,000,000.
-57.08% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently bought and sold shares of BCRX.
+Point72 Hong Kong Ltd acquired a new stake in shares of BioCryst Pharmaceuticals during the third quarter worth $28,000.
+Russell Investments Group Ltd. acquired a new stake in shares of BioCryst Pharmaceuticals during the third quarter worth $29,000.
+EverSource Wealth Advisors LLC acquired a new stake in shares of BioCryst Pharmaceuticals during the fourth quarter worth $41,000.
+CWM LLC acquired a new stake in shares of BioCryst Pharmaceuticals during the fourth quarter worth $47,000.
+Finally, Strs Ohio acquired a new stake in shares of BioCryst Pharmaceuticals during the third quarter worth $48,000.
+Institutional investors own 57.08% of the company’s stock.

 BioCryst Pharmaceuticals, Inc, a biotechnology company, discovers novel, oral, and small-molecule medicines.
 The company markets peramivir injection, an intravenous neuraminidase inhibitor for the treatment of acute uncomplicated influenza under the RAPIVAB, RAPIACTA, and PERAMIFLU names; and ORLADEYO, an oral serine protease inhibitor to treat hereditary angioedema.